 Natali’s “Sugar Dream” Cookies – Guest Post

-Natali is a friend of mine, a fellow blogger (you can find her over on The Full Moxie), former co-worker of Husband’s from when we used to live in Central CA. She also loves to cook and eat.
-I’m going to be a guest over on The Full Moxie on Monday, and I thought it would be fun to have Nat over here to share with you.
+Natali is a friend of mine, a fellow blogger, and former co-worker of Tim’s from when we used to live in Central CA. She also loves to cook and eat.
+I’m going to be a guest over on her blog on Monday, and I thought it would be fun to have Nat over here to share with you.

 Growing up in Central California, there is one cookie shop that holds my sugar-lovin’ heart and that is Hungry Bear cookies.
 Hungry Bear makes a sugar cookie (the “Sugar Dream”) that is truly like no other.
 Buttery, rich, yet delicate — it truly melts in your mouth and preserves a bit of the granular property of the sugar, but is not at all gritty.
 I have been trying to duplicate this recipe for years, and finally came up with a real winning version of the recipe this past weekend.
 Now, keep in mind, this cookie is RICH.
 You may need a glass of milk, and it is not waistline friendly.
 But, really, it’s soooo worth it!